dblaszka/Two_Sigma/README.md

-# Two Sigma Kaggle Competition
+# Two Sigma
-## GA DSI7 Capstone Project - Predicting Stock Movements
+## Predicting Stock Movements

-The aim of the competition is to understand how machine learning models can explain the stock movements.
+The aim is to understand how machine learning models can explain the stock movements.
 I have also looked whether the news headline can improve the prediction of the models.

-The dataset was downloaded from the competition website: https://www.kaggle.com/c/two-sigma-financial-news/data
+The dataset was downloaded from https://www.kaggle.com/c/two-sigma-financial-news/data

 ### This repo includes: